julianrubisch/better-stimulus/app/content/pages/integrating-libraries/lifecycle.html.md

 ---
+layout: article
 title: Use Lifecycle Events for Setup and Teardown
 category: integrating-libraries
+preview_text: Using Stimulus lifecycle events allows you to make most Javascript libraries compatible with Turbo without additional effort.
+You can use the connect lifecycle event to setup the instance and the disconnect event to teardown.
 ---

 <!-- #### by @excid3 {% avatar excid3 size=24 %} -->